Neurotech-HQ/sarufi-docs/blog/2023-05-14-whatsapp-business-api-vs-api/index.md

 ## What is an API?

-Let's do a recap of what an API is?
+Let's do a quick elaboration of what an API is?

 An API(Application Programming Interface) is communication mechanism that allows two software/programs to communicate together under set communication protocols.

 The use of WhatsApp business API is to enable advanced automation of business operations such as using A.I power chatbots, customer care services, hence likely preferred for large organizations.

 ![Basic working of an API](./img/What-are-APIs-Learn-How-API-Works.jpg)

+### WhatsApp business API

+WhatsApp Business API enables businesses to automate communications with automated replies, WhatsApp chatbots and interactive messages.
+In short, WhatsApp Business API helps businesses to create a personalized communication flow that works best for their customers.

+Lets start our journey by diging into differences between business app and API.

-## WhatsApp business app vs WhatsApp business API
+## Business app vs Business API

 Lets see some major diffrences between the two basing on the following criteria

+1. WhatsApp Automation

+This is a key part of discussion in this article.
+Here is where you can understand what is meant when someone says "chatbot integration with Whatsapp".
+Lets get into it.

+On automation side, an app provides few automation techniques such as qiuck replies, greeting messages and away messages.
+Using API, a business will have ability to do more advanced automations mostly using A.I powered chatbots, connecting whatsapp to CRM, customer care support an much more...
+The focus though here is discussing on the use of chatbots in whatsapp.

+You can build whatsapp-ready chatbots using [sarufi](sarufi.io).
+With sarufi, your chatbot will be availble in whatsapp in matter of minutes.

+Whatsapp business API gives the business ability integrate with a chatbot.
+So whenever we speak something of chatbot integration in whatsapp, we will be referring to Business API.

-1. Set up
+2. Set up

-With an App, the set up is fast as you just need to download the app, register your number for whatsapp business and fill some important information about your business where as for API, you will have to apply to WhatsApp cloud or whatsapp business partners to have your business number verified.
-The process may take some work days though.
+Using an App, the set up is fast as you just need to download the app ``>>`` register your number for whatsapp business `>>` fill some important information about your business.

+Business API, you will need a [WhatsApp cloud account](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started) or using whatsapp business partners to have your business number verified.
+The process may take some work days.

-2. Cost
+3. Cost

+You do not have to pay to use a Business app, just download and ready to put your business into operation.
+Thats why it is convient for small businesses.

-WhatsApp Business app is free of usage while Business API needs to be paid for to utilize it fully in production.
+While Business API needs to be paid for to utilize it fully in production.
 With an API, business can obtain a verification tick.
 This shows your customers that the account is genuine and safe to interact with, resulting in more engagement.(Though the application process takes time).

-3. Usage
+4. Usage and number of devices

 With the App, WhatsApp targets small to medium businesses that can manage to handle customers with few automation needs.
+It allows business operators to chat individually with customers.
+With it can be used on multiple devices with custom interfaces.
 It allows upto 5 connected devices to enable businesses to work with a shared business account.

-The API, is mainly focused on large organizations that would like to reply more on advanced automation to serve their huge customers.
+The API, is mainly focused on large organizations that would like to rely more on advanced automation to serve their huge customers.

 This is no limit that only large organizations can use the API, even small and medium businesses can apply for API usage in production to leverage the power of Advanced automation such as A.I powered chatbots like those built using sarufi.

-4. Number of device connection

-An app allows connection of up to 5 devices to allow business operators to chat individually with customers.
-With it can be used on multiple devices with custom interfaces.
+An app allows connection of up to 5 devices to a.
 With an APP, you can make calls where as an API protocol does not allow making calls.

 5. Messaging